A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →The Island in the River of Bureaucracy Between SPID and CIE

 Italy mistook a public algorithm for a secret, outsourced 40 million identities to the lowest bidder, and mandated the broken result by law.
-CIE is the same country's better card — and I'm getting one from the island in the river of bureaucracy between them.
+CIE is the same country's better card, and the island in the river of bureaucracy runs between them.

 Read Article →Why DOM Injection Still Works on Italian Websites — And How to Automate It in the AI Age

-I tried to buy a €10 Italian SIM from New York.
-The official AI assistant ended up coaching me to paste form.submit() into the browser console, and a national telecom's signup flow got DoS'd by an expired third-party accessibility license.
-This is the companion piece to the SPID teardown — same country, web layer, and this time I had the console open.
+Buying a €10 Italian SIM from a laptop abroad.
+The official AI assistant ends up coaching the customer into pasting form.submit() into the browser console, and a national telecom's signup flow gets DoS'd by an expired third-party accessibility license.
+Companion to the SPID teardown — same country, web layer, console open.

 Read Article →Logic Drift: Two Prompts for When AI Starts Faking Your Code